vladovsiychuk/saga-orchestrator-ddd-chat/README.md

     ```

   The Domain layer's models are designed to be rebuilt from a series of events, adhering to the event sourcing pattern, which will be detailed in the "2.4 Event Sourcing Details" section.

+### 2.4 Event Sourcing Details

+Event Sourcing is an architectural pattern where changes to application state are stored as a series of events.
+Instead of recording just the current state, the application records a full series of actions taken.
+This allows the system to reconstruct past states by replaying these events, offering a robust audit trail and fine-grained undo capabilities.

+**Key Features of Implementation**:

+1. **Event Persistence Before State Reconstruction**:
+   The application ensures data consistency by persisting events before state reconstruction.
+This is achieved using the **AbstractEventHandler**:
+    ```kotlin
+    fun handleEvent() {
+        mapDomainEvent()
+            .flatMap { domainEvent -> saveEvent(domainEvent) }
+            .flatMap { savedEvent -> rebuildDomainFromEvent(savedEvent) }
+            ...
+    }
+    ```
+   This approach guarantees that the state reflects all changes up to the most recent event, safeguarding against concurrent modifications that could occur if the state were updated before event storage.

+2. **Selective Event Replay**:
+   When reconstructing a domain's state, the system replays events only up to the specific operation ID associated with the latest change:
+    ```kotlin
+    fun rebuildRoom(roomId: UUID, operationId: UUID): Mono<Room> {
+        return repository.findDomainEvents(roomId)
+            .takeUntil { it.operationId == operationId }
+            .reduce(Room()) { domain, event ->
+                domain.apply(event)
+                domain
+            }
+    }
+    ```
+   This selective replay ensures that the domain state is reconstructed accurately up to the last known good state without being affected by potentially conflicting changes that might have occurred concurrently.

+**Error Handling Process**:

+1. **Rejection Event Creation**:
+   Each domain is capable of detecting errors during the state reconstruction phase.
+Upon encountering an error, it throws a REJECTED event, which is crafted to include all pertinent information about the failure, including the operation ID of the faltering operation.
+This is illustrated in the error handling function:
+    ```kotlin
+    fun handleError(event: SagaEvent, error: Throwable): Mono<Void> {
+        return checkOperationFailed(event.operationId)
+            .flatMap {
+                val errorEvent = SagaEvent(
+                    event.type.rejectedEventType!!,
+                    event.operationId,
+                    ServiceEnum.ROOM_SERVICE,
+                    event.responsibleUserId,
+                    ErrorDTO(error.message),
+                )
+                applicationEventPublisher.publishEventAsync(errorEvent)
+                Mono.error(error)
+            }
+    }
+    ```

+2. **UNDO Event Creation**:
+   Upon receiving a REJECTED event, each interested domain generates an UNDO event to signify the reversal of operations related to the failed transaction.
+This UNDO event is then saved in the database to mark the operation as reversed.

+3. **Event Filtering**:
+   When retrieving events from the repository, the system filters out any operations associated with UNDO events to ensure that only valid operations are considered during state reconstruction:
+    ```kotlin
+    @Query("""
+        SELECT * FROM room_domain_event
+        WHERE room_id = :roomId
+        AND operation_id NOT IN (
+            SELECT operation_id FROM room_domain_event
+            WHERE type = 'UNDO'
+        )
+        ORDER BY date_created
+    """)
+    fun findDomainEvents(roomId: UUID): Flux<RoomDomainEvent>
+    ```
+4. **Saga Orchestrator Compensation**:
+   The saga orchestrator also responds to REJECTED events by transitioning the state machine into a compensatory state, where it attempts to rectify or halt the ongoing transaction process.
+This includes emitting additional ERROR events to notify other services of the issue, which can then be used to inform users or trigger further compensatory actions.